• Ask Aino

 1. When are the payment deadlines?

-If you’ve registered the payment before 14:30 on a working day, the money should be in the recipient’s account the same day.
+If you have approved the payment before 14:30 on a business day, the funds will generally be in the recipient's account the same day.

-If you’ve authorised a payment or file after 14:30 the money will be in the account early the next working day (Monday to Friday).
+If you have approved a payment after 14:30, the funds will be in the account early the next business day (Monday to Friday).

-In the DNB Corporate app: When you’re at overview, click the account number you want to look at.
+In the DNB Bedrift app: Go to overview, tap on the account number you wish to view.
 Here you can choose between completed or upcoming.

-In the online bank: Choose Account in the menu and then New account information / Recent transactions Select the relevant account and date and click ‘Display overview’
+In the online bank: Select Account in the menu at the top and then New account information / Recent transactions.
+Select the relevant account and date and click on Show overview.

-3. It does not say who has paid for the last transactions?
+3. It does not show who has paid in recent transactions?

-The payment must be posted in your account before you can see information about the sender.
-You can then see this in the corporate online account by clicking Payments - Incoming payment
+The payment must be posted to the account before you receive information about the sender.
+You can then see this in the corporate online bank by clicking on Payment - Incoming payment.

-If the payment has only been reserved, you’ll have to wait until it’s posted, normally the next working day.
+If the payment is only reserved, you must wait until it is posted, usually the next business day.

 Frequently asked questions about file transfer

-There are several ways to have file transfers in DNB.
-The most common ways are to send and retrieve files in the online bank manually or have a direct integration with the accounting system.
+There are several ways to use file transfer in DNB.
+The most common methods are to send and retrieve files manually in the online bank or to have a direct integration with the accounting system.

-DNB offers Accounting Approved Payments (RGB), which makes it easy for you to approve the payments directly in the accounting system in a secure manner and complies with regulatory requirements.
+DNB offers pre-approved payments that make it easy for you to approve payments directly in the accounting system in a secure manner and in compliance with regulatory requirements.

-Using pre-approved payments, you don’t need to approve the payment files in the corporate online bank and most accounting systems facilitate this.
+With RGB, you do not need to approve payment files in the corporate online bank, and most accounting systems have facilitated this.

-2. I’ve ordered a payment service agreement and now I don’t see who’s paid?
+2. I have ordered a payment collection agreement and now I cannot see who has paid?

-With a payment agreement, you will find that you do not see the name of the sender on the bank statement, only total entries.
-Information about who has paid is located in the file that you either retrieve in the online bank or directly in your ERP system.
+With a payment collection agreement, you will find that you do not see the sender's name on the account statement, only total amounts.
+Information about who has made payments is available in the file that you either retrieve in the online bank or directly in your ERP system.

-We have several help and guidance pages with different topics such as:
+We have several help and guidance pages covering different topics such as:

 • Corporate online bank